august-gruneisen/LiveRecyclerView/README.md

 # DataBindingRecyclerView
 A dynamic RecyclerView that binds each ViewHolder to specific data for its position in a list

+# DataBindingRecyclerView
+A dynamic RecyclerView that binds each ViewHolder to its specific position in a list of data

 ## Use case:
 Displaying a rapid influx of data that updates frequently, as in the case of displaying Bluetooth scan results in real time.